 Scrape Shield helps you protecting contents on your site.
 You will get different options including Email Address Obfuscation protecting emails from spammers, server-side excludes and hotlinking of static contents like images.

 Once you have completed with setup, try to load your site URL under HTTPS instead of HTTP making it the default mode to ensure the website’s functionality.

 You can try loading site from multiple browsers and devices, browsing some pages and logging in, etc.

 Initially, you need to wait for at least 24 hours to get SSL active, if you do not see one.
 You can use different tools like SSL checker to ensure SSL certification.

 This was the complete process of settings up CloudFlare free SSL and good for the simple blogs only that provide information.

 For an e-commerce website or one which processes sensitive information, you should always be using an SSL certificate from a trusted source.

 Currently, CloudFlare is providing flexible SSL certificate for free that encrypts data transfer between user’s browser and CloudFlare server.
 The further travel of data is on HTTP only which is not encrypted.

 With Full and Full (Strict) SSL, you can get the benefit of end-to-end encryption, but you’ll need to pay for a valid certificate.

-Stay Secure, Stay Safe!
+Stay Secure, Stay Happy!